nathanreyes/v-calendar/docs-next/docs/calendar/navigation.md

 ## Key Commands

 <BaseAlert warning>
-  A calendar day must be in focus in order for key commands to be recognized
+  A calendar day must be in focus in order for key commands to be recognized.
 </BaseAlert>

 Both `Calendar` and `DatePicker` now support the following key commands for navigation: